 can be used.
 The correction factor $C_Z$ is given by

 with the equivalent radius $R_{k\alpha_B}$ that is calculated based on $\rho_0(r)$.

-In Table~\ref{tab:xray}, calculated $k$, $\alpha_B$, and $R_{k\alpha_B}$ using $\rho_0 (r) = \rho_\mathrm{2pF} (r)$ with the obtained Fermi parameters in Sec.~\ref{sec_radius} are shown.
+In Table~\ref{tab:xray}, $k$, $\alpha_B$, and $R_{k\alpha_B}$ calculated using $\rho_0 (r) = \rho_\mathrm{2pF} (r)$ with the Fermi parameters obtained in Sec.~\ref{sec_radius} are shown.
 The QED, recoil, and electron screening corrections were included in this calculation.
 For the uncertainty of $R_{k \alpha_B}$, the first-order form Eq.~(\ref{eq:firstorderCz}) is combined with the experimental uncertainty except for the $4f$-$3d$ transitions.
 Because the experimental uncertainty is too large for the $4f$-$3d$ transitions to justify the first-order approximation, the uncertainty for these transitions is estimated by scanning the Fermi parameters within the experimental uncertainty and taking a conservative value.

-The physical interpretation of the Barrett model becomes clear by comparing it with the ordinary nuclear moments.
+The physical interpretation of the Barrett model becomes clear comparing it with the ordinary nuclear moments.
 In Barrett's approach, the equivalent radius $R_{k\alpha_B}$ can be determined for each $k$ and $\alpha_B$ while the rms radius is not obtained.
-Considering the obtained $\alpha_B$ in Table~\ref{tab:xray} is almost constant around $0.1$ for all transitions, let us simplify to be $\alpha_B = 0$.
+Considering $\alpha_B$ shown in Table~\ref{tab:xray} is almost constant around $0.1$ for all transitions, let us consider the case of $\alpha_B = 0$.
 Under this simplification, the Barrett moment (Eq.~(\ref{eq:barrettmoment})) is now a $k$-th nuclear moment with a non-integer order index.
 The index $k$ increases from $2$ to $6$ as the transitions go higher, and the $k$-th nuclear moments are estimated for each transition.
 Thus, the measurement of the higher transitions provides information on the higher nuclear moments.
 Furthermore, the simplified Barrett moments provide a clear view of the benefits of the higher transitions to determine the charge parameters of the 2pF function discussed in Sect.~\ref{sec_radius}.
-The variety of the nuclear moments given by Barrett's approach corresponds to the difference in the gradient of the 1$\sigma$ region in Fig.~\ref{fig:fermi2d}-(a).
-Therefore, two $2p$-$1s$ transitions with similar $k$ give the similar gradients in Fig.~\ref{fig:fermi2d}-(a) and the $3d$-$2p$ transitions with $k \neq 2$ help to limit the $c$-$t$ space of the 2pF distribution.
+The series of the nuclear moments given by Barrett's approach corresponds to the difference in the gradient of the 1$\sigma$ region in Fig.~\ref{fig:fermi2d}-(a).
+Therefore, two $2p$-$1s$ transitions with similar $k$ give similar gradients in Fig.~\ref{fig:fermi2d}-(a) and the $3d$-$2p$ transitions with $k \neq 2$ help to limit the $c$-$t$ space of the 2pF distribution.